-The course is full time at LSTM and delivered through lectures, group work, presentations, discussions, study tours and self-study.
+The 13-week course is full time at LSTM and delivered through lectures, group work, presentations, discussions, study tours and self-study.
 Students undertake a project about a health problem of relevance to them and research and identify evidence that can be used to advocate for change.
 The project requires them to learn how to conduct a literature search and express their knowledge and opinions using scientific writing skills.

 Who can attend?

 The DSRH is designed for healthcare workers who work, or are planning to work, in areas of sexual and reproductive health in low-resource settings.
 It is therefore of interest to EU students wanting to work or volunteer in LMIC, as well as students from LMIC.
 This includes programme officers from ministries of health, individuals working in non-governmental organisations, employees of international organisations (e.g. WHO, UNFPA, UNICEF), district health officers, medical doctors and nurse midwives involved in clinical care of patients, pre-service medical or nurse-midwife tutors and sexual/reproductive health advocates.

 Duration: 13 weeks - from the second week of January to the first week of April each year.